ecdysisxyz/StableCredit/README.md

 ### Main Bundle

 #### Initializer.sol
 This contract initializes the protocol with the name, symbol, and decimals for the stablecoin.
+It also sets up the fee rate, minimum collateralization ratio, and integrates the PriceConsumer for fetching the latest ETH price.

-#### IssueStableCoin.sol
+#### CDPOperations.sol
-This contract allows users to issue stablecoins by providing collateral.
-The stablecoins are minted and added to the user's balance.
+This contract handles the core operations of the protocol, including deposit, borrow, repay, withdraw, redeem, and sweep functions.
+It also updates the priority registry based on the individual collateralization ratios.

 #### ERC20Functions.sol
 This contract provides the basic ERC-20 functions including transfer, approve, transferFrom, balanceOf, allowance, name, symbol, decimals, and totalSupply.
 Transfer and transferFrom also handle reputation data.